-The economic construction of the qin wooden plates by the scholar-artists was popular.
-Interesting stories about serendipitous encounters where qin artisans acquired distinctive timbers were told from time to time.
-Cai Yong in the Eastern Han period accidentally acquired a piece of timber by rescuing it from being burnt and used it to make the “Scorched-tail (“Jiaowei”) qin.
-Li Mian of the Tang dynasty assembled multiple pieces of timber of various types and made two qin called the “bainaqin” [qin of hundreds of pieces (i.e., made from assembling them)].
-King Zhongyi (Qian Chu) in the tenth century commissioned an artisan to acquire appropriate timbers.
-This artisan discovered that the pillars of a temple near a waterfall in Mount Tiantai in Zhejiang were made of wood of Chinese parasol.
-He reasoned that the sound of the waterfall might cause long-term changes to the properties of the pillar timbers, and thus he used the yang (positive/southern) side of the pillars and made two qin out of the timbers.
+Interesting stories about serendipitous encounters where qin artisans acquired distinctive wood were told from time to time.
+Cai Yong, in the Eastern Han period, accidentally acquired a piece of wood by rescuing it from being burnt and used it to make the “Scorched-tail” (“Jiaowei”) qin.
+Li Mian of the Tang dynasty assembled multiple pieces of wood of various types and made two qin called the “bainaqin” (the qin of a hundred pieces).
+In the tenth century, King Zhongyi (Qian Chu) commissioned an artisan to acquire appropriate wood.
+This artisan discovered that the pillars of a temple near a waterfall in Mount Tiantai in Zhejiang were made of Chinese parasol wood.
+He reasoned that the sound of the waterfall might cause long-term changes to the properties of the pillar wood, and thus he used the yang (positive/southern) side of the pillars and made two qin out of the wood.
 The Song period scholars inherited this tradition of creating legends about qin.

-The Song scholars elaborated on the tradition of unearthing ancient timbers or timbers that had been buried underground for years.
+Song scholars elaborated on the tradition of unearthing ancient wood or wood that had been buried underground for years.
 As historian Yan Xiaoxing notes, an entry from the Materia Medica provides such a clue.
-This is the entry of “guqinban” (ancient coffin plates), which was originally written by the Tang medicinal practitioner Chen Cangqi in 739 in his now-lost Supplements to Materia Medica (Bencao shiyi).
+This is the entry of “guqinban” (ancient coffin boards), which was originally written by the Tang medicinal practitioner Chen Cangqi in 739 in his now lost Supplements to Materia Medica (Bencao shiyi).
 This entry was later compiled into Tang Shiwen and others’ Materia Medica.
-Chen Cangqi thought that the wooden plates used to make the coffins from ancient tombs were good for curing certain illnesses.
-Among them, the cunninghamia plates were the best and could be used as the bottom plate of a qin.
-This tradition was further expanded by the Northern Song scholars.
-Shen Gua described the production of two qin made of ancient timbers in the chapter “Musical Scales” (“Yuelü”) of his famous Notes by Dream Creek (Mengxi bitan) published in 1087.
-The first was the Mr. Lu’s qin (Lushiqin) of the early Tang period, made of corroded timbers.
+Chen Cangqi thought that the boards of wood used to make the coffins from ancient tombs were good for curing certain illnesses.
+Among them, the cunninghamia wood was the best and could be used as the bottom board of a qin.
+The Northern Song scholars further expanded this tradition.
+Shen Gua described the production of two qin made of ancient wood in the chapter “Musical Scales” (“Yuelü”) of his famous Notes by Dream Creek (Mengxi bitan), published in 1087.
+The first was Lu’s qin (Lushiqin), made of eroded wood in the early Tang period.
 The second one was produced by Zhang Yue, who was as famous as the Lei family qin artisans.
-Zhang’s qin was claimed to be made of corroded cunninghamia plates of coffins from ancient tombs.
-Zhou Mi in his Records of Clouds and Mist Passing the Eyes (Yunyan guoyan lu) recorded the transmission process of the “Spring’s Thunder” (“Chunlei”) qin made by Lei Wei of the early Tang period, which was considered the best in Huizong’s qin collection.
-It was later acquired by Zhangzong of the Jurchen Jin state after the collapse of the Northern Song government, and subsequently buried it in Zhangzong’s tomb.
-Eighteen years later in about 1226, the second last year of Genghis Khan’s reign, it was unearthed from the ground and came to be collected by the famous scholar-official Yelü Chucai.
-At that time, it was still regarded the best out of all the qin.
+Zhang’s qin was claimed to be made of eroded cunninghamia plates taken from coffins of ancient tombs.
+Zhou Mi, in his Records of Clouds and Mist Passing the Eyes (Yunyan guoyan lu), recorded the transmission process of the “Spring’s Thunder” (“Chunlei”) qin made by Lei Wei of the early Tang period, which was considered the best in Huizong’s qin collection.
+Zhangzong of the Jurchen Jin state later acquired it after the collapse of the Northern Song government and subsequently buried it in Zhangzong’s tomb.
+Eighteen years later, in about 1226, the second last year of Genghis Khan’s reign, it was unearthed from the ground and was added to the collection of the famous scholar-official Yelü Chucai.
+It was still regarded as the finest qin ever made at that time.